bmillare/dj3/README.md

 # dj3
-Distribute Clojure apps as a single executable `clj` file.
+A reference template for distributing Clojure apps as a single executable `clj` file.
 You simply add a special header to the top of any `clj` file and it will suddenly be executable.
+(After `chmod +x the file.clj`).
+While this project is personally used extensively, the code is shared mainly as a proof of concept and reference design.

 # motivation in detail